mattharris/XtrackCad/app/lib/Readme.md

 * Update help CSS to the Wiki's new default look

 ## Bugs fixed ##
+### Version 4.2.4a ###
+* All: New parameter file for Micro Engineering HOn3 Turnouts
+* Windows: Fix bug 157 Crash on color change when drawing lines
+* All: Updated parameter file for Kato N scale
+* All: Fix build problem with block and switchmotor feature

 ### Version 4.2.4 ###
 * Linux/OSX: Correct search order for config files